Big wheel in motor industry drives ahead with expansion plans

 "As this strategy continued to deliver strong results, we acquired two more properties - where in 2022 we're now moving to develop 257 Ti Rakau Drive," Darrow said.

-Armstrong's operates what it believes to be the premier automotive precinct in East Auckland - representing Mercedes Benz, Hyundai, Nissan, Peugeot and Citroen, with other brands in the pipeline.
+Armstrong's operated what it believed to be the premier automotive precinct in East Auckland - representing Mercedes Benz, Hyundai, Nissan, Peugeot and Citroen, with other brands in the pipeline.

-Chief executive Troy Kennedy said the company will represent Mazda in Botany in late 2023.
+Chief executive Troy Kennedy said the company would represent Mazda in Botany in late 2023.

-Armstrong's, founded in 1993, operates 16 dealerships and represents 18 global automotive brands in the Dunedin, Christchurch, Wellington and Auckland markets.
+Armstrong's, founded in 1993, operated 16 dealerships and represented 18 global automotive brands in the Dunedin, Christchurch, Wellington and Auckland markets.

 In January, Armstrong's announced it would relocate its existing Toyota Mt Wellington operations to a newly leased two-hectare site at 8 Forge Way in Mt Wellington, previously occupied by Fleet Partners.

-The site will be used to house an expansive Toyota dealership for Auckland City Toyota, which is currently situated on a smaller neighbouring site.
+The site would be used to house an expansive Toyota dealership for Auckland City Toyota, which is currently situated on a smaller neighbouring site.

 Early in the year, Armstrong's was conducting a pre-IPO roadshow with institutional investors, pitching itself as the only consolidator in the New Zealand market of scale.